nttham/OTP/README.md

-# OTP is a JavaScript One Time Password (OTP) Library
+# OTP is a JavaScript One Time Password (OTP) Hook

 ## Main Function